hmscsg/NameThisMacwithSwiftDialog/README.md

 16-MAY-2024

 Name This Mac with Swift Dialog is a shell script used to set the computer name in Mac OS.
-It uses Bart Reardon's [SwiftDialog](https://github.com/swiftDialog/swiftDialog) and is inspired by Dan Snelson's [Setup Your Mac](https://github.com/setup-your-mac/Setup-Your-Mac) (and other works)
+It uses Bart Reardon's [SwiftDialog](https://github.com/swiftDialog/swiftDialog) and is inspired by Dan Snelson's [Setup Your Mac](https://github.com/setup-your-mac/Setup-Your-Mac) (SYM) and other works.

 This script was written because my organization has a complicated computer naming policy established many years ago.
 My grad school also manages Jamf for 1 other grad school and a large research department.
 When we started using Setup Your Mac, 100's of lines in the SYM script were heavily modified to accommodate our needs, but it wasn't quite perfect, as it didn't account for all 3 groups that use our Jamf environment.
 And it made upgrading to later versions of SYM difficult.